The Truth About Addiction

 “Be the change that you wish to see in the world.”

 ~ Mahatma Gandhi

 As a woman who has personally struggled with addiction and experienced the miracles of recovery, I many times pause to look honestly and closely at the work ahead of us where addiction is concerned.
-I do not have the answers.
-No one has them all.
-We cannot possibly see the problem of addiction from all of its sides and perspectives.
-There is no problem that will ever be solved from one standpoint, and we must all work together.
-I must be open to hear stories that challenge my personal narrative and reality, we all must be open to listening – perspective can always generate new ideas.
+I do not have all the answers.
+No one does.
+We cannot possibly, as individuals, see the growing problem of addiction from every aspect.
+There is no problem that will ever be solved from one standpoint, and so we must all work together.
+We must be open to hearing stories that challenge our personal narratives and realities.

 If we are ever to make even the slightest bit of progress, we must all be committed to stepping outside of our comfort zones and remain willing to listen to the voices of differing perspectives.
-If we are unwilling to do so; I fear there is no hope for a solution.
+If we are unwilling to do so, I fear there is no hope for a solution.
 If we are not willing, addiction will continue to have the upper hand.
-It will continue to rob families of bright healthy futures and addiction will continue to orphan children.

 Everyone was talking at me, telling me who and what I had to be in order to get what they suggested I must want — to get my daughter back.
 No one was asking me why I was running from those responsibilities, but instead shaming me into acting as if.
 It was expected that I must know how to take appropriate action to fix my circumstances — that I must be refusing to comply, but that could not have been further from the truth.

 I was trying my best every day, with limited resources and confidence, and I just kept “failing” and disappointing everyone.
 It wasn’t until another woman came along and took my hand to walk me through some of the actions necessary to improve my life that I even realized I was worth that time and effort.